VirgilSecurity/demo-firebase-func/README.md

 ## Set up the Firebase function
 This Firebase function will give out JWT tokens to all your Firebase-authenticated users

-* Clone the repository from our GitHub.
+* Clone the repo
   ```bash
   git clone https://github.com/VirgilSecurity/demo-firebase-func.git
   cd demo-firebase-func
   ```
-* Install [Node](https://nodejs.org/en/download) if you don't have one.
-Firebase recommends v6.14.0, but we tested the project on 8.x and it works.
-* Login with the Firebase cli:
+* Login with the Firebase cli
   ```bash
   firebase login
   ```